Iron Deficiency Anemia

 • Iron saturation.

 Your provider will want to find the cause of your iron deficiency anemia, which is often bleeding.
-Tests to check for bleeding can include:
+Tests to check for bleeding can be:

 • Endoscopy or colonoscopy.